The Day Will and Kate Got Married recap: Uncle Gary and the full Ibiza experience

 1900 guests attended and London was on high terror alert.
 Bob Broadhurst was in charge of keeping everyone safe.
 "It was important for UK PLC," he says.

-The day before the big event, the crowds started to fill the streets but at Buckingham Palace, and Fiona our cake maker was on the verge of a nervous breakdown because the queen is coming for a chat at midday while she is building a giant cake - "I remember her saying 'I hear you have been dismantling my house'" she giggles.
+The day before the big event, the crowds started to fill the streets.
+At Buckingham Palace, Fiona our cake maker was on the verge of a nervous breakdown because the queen is coming for a chat at midday while she was building the giant wedding cake - "I remember her saying 'I hear you have been dismantling my house'" she giggles.

-On the day itself, Harry and William arrive to the church and Bob Broadhurst is doing his crossword when he gets an alert that something dodgy is happening.
-The clock is ticking and there is a fella up to no good, he reckons.
+The big day finally dawned and Harry and William made their way to the church.
+Bob Broadhurst was doing his crossword when he got an alert that something dodgy was potentially going down.
+The clock was ticking and there was a fella up to no good, he reckoned.
 "You could cut the silence with a knife," he says.
 Crisis averted, there was no dodgy fella at all, just tourists who parked in the wrong spot and arrived back to their car with no doors or windows and a parking ticket.